-- PhD, 1998, Pharmacology, University of Toronto, Canada
+- PhD, 1998, pharmacology, University of Toronto, Canada

 Appointments and Affiliations:

-- Executive director, MORE® research group
+- Executive director, MORE research group

 Related News and Stories:

-- A shining moment (June 7, 2012)
+- A shining moment: Trainee recognized with country's highest academic honour (June 7, 2012)

-- Depression and heart disease: new link found (July 29, 2009)
+- Depression and heart disease: New link found (July 29, 2009)

-- Spring Up: Eleven SRI researchers are recognized by a quartet of funding bodies (June 3, 2008)
+- Spring up: Eleven SRI researchers are recognized by a quartet of funding bodies (June 3, 2008)

-- Caring enough: Two SRI neuroscientists investigate the link between Alzheimer's disease and apathy (February 19, 2008)
+- Caring enough: Two SRI neuroscientists investigate the link between Alzheimer's disease and apathy (Feb.
+19, 2008)

-- A stroke of despair: A Sunnybrook scientist investigates the depths some older patients sink to after a stroke and their curious resistance to treatment (November 8, 2006)
+- A stroke of despair: A Sunnybrook scientist investigates the depths some older patients sink to after a stroke and their curious resistance to treatment (Nov.
+8, 2006)